linspector/linspector/README.md

 - [APScheduler](https://pypi.org/project/APScheduler/) - APScheduler is a Python library that lets you schedule your Python code to be executed later, either just once or periodically.
 This is the heart of Linspector for executing scheduled jobs in intervals.
-- [fastAPI](https://pypi.org/project/fastapi/) - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
-It is used in the API plugin but this plugin really is core stuff.
 - [Loguru](https://pypi.org/project/loguru/) - Loguru is a library which aims to bring enjoyable logging in Python.
 Linspector uses Loguru for all logging stuff.
 - [urwid](https://pypi.org/project/urwid/) - Urwid is a console user interface library for Python. urwid will become the UI library used for the management TUI of Linspector.
+CURRENTLY NOT REQUIRED!

 ### Other used libraries